Rousseau refers to amour–propre (self-love) as a “universal desire for…preferment and a frenzy to achieve distinction.” -Fred Neuhouser

 Maybe it takes having a kind of spiritual awakening to shake off fame lust and fully embrace the supremacy of the ordinary.
 Maybe it takes surviving a plane crash or finding oneself caught up in the midst of riots and revolution to finally shed illusions of grandeur and just simply live.

 I laugh at people who care about driving fancy cars and wearing fancy clothes and living in fancy homes.
 I hope (dare I say “pray”?) for the day to come when I can laugh at people desperate for status, prizes, followers, a book deal, Facebook “likes,” YouTube views, praise from the New York Times, and a place in people’s hearts a hundred years from now.
 May the awakening come soon—an awakening, to be sure, that includes the wisdom to realize that status lust will always be there to some extent (as someone in AA will introduce himself as an “alcoholic” even after decades of being sober).

-But may that lust shrink; may I find a way to minimize it on the screen of my consciousness to a more manageable size than it is today.
+But may that lust shrink; may I find a way to minimize it on my “inside screen” to a more manageable size than it is today.

 “No man is much regarded by the rest of the world.
 He that considers how little he dwells upon the condition of others, will learn how little the attention of others is attracted to himself.” –Samuel Johnson

 “Know you that the love of yourself is more hurtful to you than anything else in the world.” –Thomas a Kempis